KCSAURAV/Buffer-overflow/README.md

 -z execstack makes the vuln file stack executable

 •	I set permission of the vuln file as an executable binary that is owned by root, has the suid bit set to be user executable, and is vulnerable to buffer overflow.
-Mainly, it is set like this for debugging by the gdb( GNU debugger).
+Mainly, it is set like this for debugging by the other user in gdb( GNU debugger).

 # Procedures in GDB:
+DO THESE PROCEDURES BELOW BY ANY OTHER USER THAN ROOT TO GAIN ROOT SHELL...

 <b>a.
 Find out where the start of the buffer is in memory: </b>